anisbet/pipe/Readme.md

   -Y - Grep values in specified columns once greps with -X succeeds.
   -k - Run a series of scripted commands.
   -L - Output only specified lines, or range of lines.
-  -A - Displays line numbers or summary of duplicates if '-D' is selected.
+  -A - Displays line numbers or summary of duplicates if '-d' is selected.
+  -J - Displays sum over group if '-d' is selected.
   -u - Encode specified columns into URL-safe strings.
   -C - Conditionally test column values.
   -e - Change case of string in column.